allista/GroundConstruction/README.md

 * Build **anywhere on the surface**: the assembled ship will appear right where you've placed the Kit.
 * **No complex logistics**, no special production parts required: all you need is a habitable compartment with enough space, raw materials and qualified kerbal personnel.
 * **Background operation**: fly other missions while construction takes place on a far-away planet.
 Days, even weeks may be required to build something complex, but you don't have to babysit your workers.
-* **Wireless transfers**: fill the assembled ship with resources and crew befor you launch it using dedicated UI.
+* **Wireless transfers**: fill the assembled ship with resources and crew before you launch it using dedicated UI.
-* **Centralized UI** for progress trakcing and fast switching to construction sites.
+* **Centralized UI** for progress tracking and fast switching to construction sites.

 ## Requirements